 Membership in Sigma Tau Delta is by invitation, extended through a local chapter on behalf of the international organization.
 Students who qualify for membership must apply through the chapter on their campus.
 (See chapter directory for colleges and universities.)
-Once a student contacts the local chapter, the Sponsor will check the qualifications and recommend that student for membership.
+Once a student contacts the local chapter, the Sponsor will check the qualifications and, if approved, recommend that student for membership.

 Categories of Membership

 Student membership is available to undergraduate and graduate students currently enrolled at a college or university with an active Sigma Tau Delta chapter and who meet the following academic qualifications.

 - Candidates for undergraduate membership must have completed a minimum of two college courses in English language or literature beyond the usual requirements in freshman English.
 The candidate must have a minimum of a B or equivalent average in English and in general scholarship, must rank* at least in the highest thirty-five percent of his/her class, and must have completed at least three semesters or five quarters of college course work.
 (Local chapters may raise, but not lower, these criteria.)
-Candidates for undergraduate membership need not be majoring or minoring in the discipline of English. *This requirement may also be interpreted as "have an overall B average in general scholarship." (e.g., 3.0 GPA on a 4.0 scale).
+Candidates for undergraduate membership need not be majoring or minoring in the discipline of English. *This requirement may also be interpreted as "have an overall B average in general scholarship" (e.g., 3.0 GPA on a 4.0 scale).

-- Candidates for graduate membership who did not hold undergraduate membership must be enrolled in a graduate program in English, or one of its specializations, have completed six semester hours of graduate work or the equivalent, and have a minimum grade point average of 3.3 on a 4.0 scale.
+- Candidates for graduate membership who did not hold undergraduate membership must be enrolled in a graduate program in English or one of its specializations, have completed six semester hours of graduate work or the equivalent, and have a minimum grade point average of 3.3 on a 4.0 scale.

 - Read prerequisites and rights of student membership.

 Faculty membership is available to faculty members and administrators at a college or university with a Sigma Tau Delta chapter, who have a degree in English.
-Induction fees for faculty members who sponsor a chapter are waived.
+Induction fees for faculty members who serve as Chapter Sponsors are waived.
 Read prerequisites and rights of faculty membership.

-Sigma Tau Delta members are members for life, becoming alumni when they cease current enrollment as student or faculty members in a college or university with an active chapter.
-(To stay in touch with Sigma Tau Delta, alumni members have the option of joining the Alumni Epsilon chapter.)
+Sigma Tau Delta members are members for life, becoming alumni when they cease current enrollment as student or faculty members at a college or university with an active chapter.
+(To stay in touch with Sigma Tau Delta, alumni members may join the Alumni Epsilon Chapter.)
 Read prerequisites and rights of alumni membership.